Liutaio Mottola Stringed Instrument Design

 Bolt-on Neck -

 A conventional butt joint two bolt neck joint is used, in the style of the early Taylor guitars and lots of others.
-Construction of the neck joint is detailed here.
 As mentioned above, the fingerboard extension is also bolted on, resulting in a completely removable neck.
 A wood or phenolic boss with a threaded hole is glued to the underside of the fingerboard extension.
 The extension is bolted on from the inside of the instrument.

 Pinless Bridge -